jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 generate the OTU table, open the MALT RMA6 files in MEGAN with absolute counts, and ignore all unassigned reads.

-To uncollapse the tree: Tree > Rank > <Taxonomic level>, then select species nodes with: Select > Rank > <Taxonomic level>.
+To un-collapse the tree: Tree > Rank > <Taxonomic level>, then select species nodes with: Select > Rank > <Taxonomic level>.

 Now go File > Export > Text (CSV) format, select taxonName_to-count, summarised and tab as a separator.

-For a 'microbial-only' OTU table (basically not prokaryotes or synthetic DNA sequences), we can before uncollapsing the tree select 'collapse non-prokaryotes' under the 'Tree' menu and then do Select > Rank >
+For a 'microbial-only' OTU table (basically not prokaryotes or synthetic DNA sequences), we can before un-collapsing the tree select 'collapse non-prokaryotes' under the 'Tree' menu and then do Select > Rank >
 <taxonomic level> to select only Bacteria and Archaea.
 We also need to export
-the same data with as a tree from MEGAN with the option: file > export > tree, and save as newick.
+the same data with as a tree from MEGAN with the option: file > export > tree, and save as Newick.
 This should also be done for each non-prokaryote taxonomic level.

 These are saved in `04-analysis/screening/megan.backup`

 #### 7.2.2 Additional Raw OTU Tables

-Raw MALT OTU tables with and without bad samples and at different min-support values are generated by the Notebook `02-scripts.backup/016-MALT_otutable_generation.Rmd`.
+Raw MALT OTU tables with and without bad samples and at different min. support values are generated by the Notebook `02-scripts.backup/016-MALT_otutable_generation.Rmd`.
 These tables are stored as `.tsv` files in the `04-analysis/screening/megan.backup` directory.